 Morrison, W. J., (1997) Theoretical Criminology: From Modernity to Postmodernism.
 London: Cavendish

 See the library reading list for this module (Canterbury)

-describe and assess a range of theoretical perspectives relating to crime and deviance and their control;
+1.Be able to critically assess a range of theoretical accounts of crime and deviance and their control;

-understand the social, economic and cultural dimensions of crime;
+2.Have developed a critical understanding of the social, economic and cultural dimensions of crime and deviance;

-synthesize items of knowledge from different schools and disciplines of enquiry;
+2.Synthesise items of knowledge from different schools and disciplines of enquiry

 Back to top